Published on May 24th, 2018 | by Crissandra Ayroso0

 Across the city you’ll stumble across public art installations that will make you feel like you’re walking through a dream.
 Keep an eye out for “Cupid’s Span,” a 60-foot long cupid’s bow and arrow in Rincon Park, or “Language of the Birds,” a ‘flock’ of books in the shape of birds that illuminate at night above Broadway and Columbus in North Beach.
 Check out frescos like The Making of a Fresco Showing the Building of a City by Mexican artist Diego Rivera at the San Francisco Art Institute in North Beach, or stroll through the Mission District for an outdoor gallery full of vibrant murals and street art.

-If you can time it right, catch the Museum of Ice Cream, an interactive, playful, and delicious pop-up currently set-up in the converted Union Savings Bank, a beautiful Beaux Arts building and San Francisco landmark.
+Catch the sweetest sights at the Museum of Ice Cream, an interactive, playful, and now permanent pop-up in the historic Union Savings Bank, a beautiful Beaux-Arts building and San Francisco landmark.
 Dive into a sprinkle pool, stand inside a disco ball, and eat ice cream in a cash vault.
-Be sure to head over before this pop-up melts!
-Runs until Sep.
-3, 2018.
+Tickets are USD $38 per person and sell out fast!

 9. Stop by the Tonga Room for a Mai Tai